-All units are required to have at least two adult leaders in camp at all times, as required by the Boy Scouts of America.
-All adults must be registered with the BSA and current on Youth Protection Training.
+All units are required to have at least two adult leaders in camp at all Times, as required by the Boy Scouts of America.
 All leaders must be registered members of the BSA and must meet the qualifications for the leadership position in which they serve.
 The unit leader must be at least 21 years of age.
 Any additional leaders must be at least 18 years of age.
 Parents, committee members, and other adults who accompany the unit to camp and/or plan to stay overnight, must meet all of the above requirements.